 This button, when activated, displays a screen titled Attachments.
-It contains a list of documents that have been saved from within other apps, such as the Mail app.
-At the upper right corner of this screen you will find the Done button.
+It contains a list of pictures, maps and other items that have been added to your notes.
+At the upper right corner of this screen you will find the "Done" button.
 Activate this button to return to the Notes screen.